dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 website such as database settings.
 We require a database for this project so lets begin using the configurator.

 Visit ``http://symblog.dev/app_dev.php/`` and click the Configure button.
-Enter the details to setup the database (this tutorial assumes the use of MySQL, but you can choose any other database you have access to), followed by generating a CSRF token on the next page.
-You will be presented with the parameter settings that Symfony2 has generated.
-Pay attention to the notice on the page, it is likely that your ``app/config/parameters.ini`` file is not writable so you will need to copy and paste the settings to the file located at ``app/config/parameters.ini`` (These settings can replace the existing settings in this file).
+As this tutorial assumes the use of SQLite, select it from the Driver dropdown.
+The rest of the fields on the form can be left as thier defaults.
+Click Next Step and generate a CSRF token, followed by clicking Next Step again.
+Pay attention to the notice at the top of the following page, it is likely that your ``app/config/parameters.ini`` file is not writable so you will need to copy and paste the settings to the file located at ``app/config/parameters.ini`` (These settings can replace the existing settings in this file).

 Bundles: Symfony2 Building Blocks
 ----------------------------------

 Bundles are the basic building block of any Symfony2 application, in fact the Symfony2 framework is itself a bundle.
-Bundles allow us to separate functionality to provide reusable units of code.
-They encapsulate the entire needs to support the bundles purpose including the controllers, the model, the templates, and the various resources such as images and CSS.
+Bundles allow you to separate functionality to provide reusable units of code.
+They encapsulate everything required to support the bundles purpose including the controllers, the model, the templates, and the various resources such as images and CSS.
 We will create a bundle for our website in the namespace Blogger.
 If you are not familiar with namespaces in PHP you should spend some time reading up on them as they are